pyRiemann/pyRiemann/README.md

 # pyRiemann

 pyriemann is a python package for covariance matrices manipulation and classification through riemannian geometry.

 The primary target is classification of multivariate biosignals, like EEG, MEG or EMG.

+This is work in progress ... stay tuned.

 ## Install